Dan Ferrell writes about do-it-yourself car maintenance and repair. He has certifications in automation and control technology.

 - If the nod light flashes while the engine is being cranked, you can at least assume that the injectors are receiving the pulse signal from the computer.
 If not, you need to check for a blown fuse or bad relay in the fuel injection system, a problem with the computer control, or problems with input sensors (for example the crankshaft or camshaft position sensors).
 Scan your computer for trouble codes.
 Refer to the list of related components below.

-Some Cars Automatically Shut Off the Fuel Pump After a Crash
+Some Cars Automatically Shut off the Fuel Pump After a Crash

 Some models, like many Ford vehicles, have a fuel pump switch (inertia switch), that automatically cuts power to the fuel pump when involved in an accident.
 If your engine refused to start after an accident or after a vehicle struck yours in a parking lot, check for an inertia switch.
-The switch helps prevent your car catching on fire if an accident occurs.
+The switch helps prevent your car from catching on fire if an accident occurs.
 Check your car owner's manual or vehicle repair manual to locate the switch.
 You can pop the button back in manually.

-III.
-Do You Have Proper Compression?
+4. Do You Have Proper Compression?